catedavis/catedavis/README.md

 - Hi, I’m @catedavis

-- 🌱 I’m currently learning Python, C++, & C
+- 🌱 I’m currently learning Python, C++, & html

-- How to reach me email: catelindadavis@gmail.com
+- How to reach me email: cat.l.davis7@gmail.com

 <!---
 catedavis/catedavis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.